kyumamoon/benfordlaw_excel_go/README.md

 Run the program, select an excel file with data, it reads the excel file, then it calculates a benfords table and outputs the results into a new excel file with the results on a new sheet within the workbook.

 !!
 This is a experiment/educational side project.
 Wouldn't recommend using it on real data since the program is prone to bugs.
+Tested on some small datasets which works.

 !!
 The program code needs to be compiled first before use.

 # To Do:
 - Have a choice in which format to output the results.
 Currently outputs only as an xlsx file.
+- Fine tweak it.

 # GUI
 ![image](https://user-images.githubusercontent.com/93850550/165642192-7971f879-4109-4066-b4f5-1ea98bcd8aa2.png)